-CAPE is also the lead consultant for airfield engineering for the Changi East Development which encompasses Terminal 5.
-It is involved in the airport master plan, airfield and engineering design, and functional design review of the future terminal.
-The new development will also have facilities to support airfreight and air express operators, and MRO activities.
+CAPE is also the lead consultant for the ongoing three-runway airfield engineering project for Changi East Development which encompasses T5.
+It is involved in the airport master plan, airfield and engineering design, as well as the functional review of the new terminal.

 CAPE was formed in 2007 to share the experience of developing Singapore Changi Airport with the world.
 As a leading airport planner, it has worked with airport operators to execute nearly 60 projects in more than 20 countries around the globe, covering a broad spectrum of services including master planning, airport engineering, terminal design and project development.

 Airport Master Planning